Storage Unit Packing Tips

-A refrigerator or freezer should be thoroughly cleaned and dry and stored with its door slightly ajar.
-Some goods can be stored inside large appliances and boxes can be stacked on top of stoves, refrigerators, and freezers.
+A refrigerator or freezer should be thoroughly cleaned and dried before storing it with its door slightly ajar.
+Some goods can be stored inside large appliances, and boxes can be stacked on top of stoves, refrigerators, and freezers.
 Make sure that stoves and cooking equipment are cleaned before they are stored.

 Electronic equipment should be stored with all cables neatly wrapped and labeled.
-Items that can be damaged by dust getting inside should be covered.
+Items that can be damaged if dust gets inside should be covered.

 Tools, Bicycles and other Metal Items